IwanTen/L5-website/docs/reference/brightness.md

   -- Use HSB color with values in the range 0-255. colorMode(HSB, 255)

-  -- Create a p5.Color object.
+  -- Create a color object.
   local c = color(0, 127, 255)

   -- Draw the left rectangle.